-norms regulated the citizenship status of a child either according to the citizenship laws in force in the republic of which the child's parents were citizens or, if the parents did not have the same citizenship, according to the citizenship laws of the republic where the child was born.
+1), made republican citizenship conditional upon federal citizenship, and declared that the republican citizenship would be lost with the loss of federal citizenship (art.
+2, para.
+2).15 The 1976 Law on Yugoslav citizenship contained a similar provision and added art.
+22 governing the resolution of disputes caused by the republican laws on citizenship.16 These norms regulated the citizenship status of a child either according to the citizenship laws in force in the republic of which the child's parents were citizens or, if the parents did not have the same citizenship, according to the citizenship laws of the republic where the child was born.
 The norms also offered an option for parents of different citizenships to agree on the citizenship of their child.
 If the parents could not agree, the child was granted a possibility of naturalising in the republic of his or her birth.
-Not surprisingly given the confederated structure that progressively emerged in Yugoslavia after the late 1960s, these norms are quire similar to the norms of private international law dealing with conflicts of law between sovereign states (Jovanović 1977: 53).
+Not surprisingly, given the confederated structure that progressively emerged in Yugoslavia after the late 1960s, these norms are quite similar to the norms of private international law dealing with conflicts of law between sovereign states (Jovanović 1977: 53).

 The republican laws on citizenship were fashioned to harmonise with the federal law on citizenship, but in fact they varied from one republic to the other.
 They were adopted in three waves: in 1950, in 1965 and in the period between 1975 and 1979.
-In 1950, the Law on Citizenship of the People's Republic of Croatia16 provided that the basic principle for acquisition of Croatian republican citizenship was ius sanguinis.
+In 1950, the Law on Citizenship of the People's Republic of Croatia17 provided that the basic principle for acquisition of Croatian republican citizenship was ius sanguinis.
 However, if parents of a newborn child had different republican citizenships, the child could acquire Croatian citizenship if both parents agreed.
 If they did not agree and they had residence in Croatia, the child would automatically acquire Croatian citizenship.
-If the parents did not have residence in Croatian citizenship, the child would become a Croatian citizen as well.
+If the parents did not have residence in Croatia but the father had Croatian citizenship, the child would become a Croatian citizen as well.

-The 1965 Law on Citizenship of the Socialist Republic of Croatia brought some changes.17 Croatian citizenship was automatically granted if a child was born in Croatia and both parents had Croatian citizenship.
+The 1965 Law on Citizenship of the Socialist Republic of Croatia brought some changes.18 Croatian citizenship was automatically granted if a child was born in Croatia and both parents had Croatian citizenship.
 In all other cases, parents had to agree on the child's citizenship.
 Nevertheless, the law offered a possibility to any SFRY citizen to opt for Croatian citizenship without being born or residing there and regardless of his or her ethnicity (UNHCR 1997: 16).

-In the 1977 Law on Citizenship of the Socialist Republic of Croatia18 we can observe some new changes related to the acquisition of Croatian citizenship.
+In the 1977 Law on Citizenship of the Socialist Republic of Croatia19 we can observe some new changes related to the acquisition of Croatian citizenship.
 The ius sanguinis principle remained the automatic criterion for acquiring Croatian citizenship; if both parents were Croatian citizens, the child would automatically become a Croatian citizen.
 However, if only one parent was a Croatian citizen, both parents had to agree.
 In cases in which the parents did not agree or did not sign a statement within two months following the birth of their child, Croatian citizenship was automatically awarded to the child if the parents had permanent residence in Croatia.
-If the parents did not have permanent residence in Croatia, the child would acquire Croatian citizenship if his or her birth was registered in Croatia's register of births.19
+If the parents did not have permanent residence in Croatia, the child would acquire Croatian citizenship if his or her birth was registered in Croatia's register of births.20